Welcome to SingingSun! Enjoy!

 2. The start point moves slowly but constantly.

 Due to a very long-term cycle in the earth’s movement, the “Aries Point” moves by about 1 degree every 72 years.
 Over thousands of years each constellation in turn will be home to the this point.
 Around 200 AD the “Aries Point” was at zero degrees sidereal Aries, but it won’t be again for another, oh twenty-six thousand years or so.
+There is nothing wrong per se with the idea of a tropical zodiac; things would just be a lot simpler if it could be more easily distinguished from the sidereal zodiac.

 PLANETARY POSITIONS ARE ALWAYS THE SAME